-Although innerspring is usually more expensive than polyurethane this still remains a hugely popular option.
-The firm level of support provided by the coils (springs) is great for orthopedic support and safety; plus innerspring is one of the most popular choices for full sized adult mattresses so parents tend to stick with what they have experience with.
+Although an innerspring baby mattress is usually more expensive than the polyurethane counterpart, this still remains a hugely popular option.
+The firm level of support provided by the coils (springs) is great for orthopedic support and safety; plus innerspring is one of the most popular choices for full size adult mattresses so parents tend to stick with what they have experience with.
 Comfort and support is measured in the number of coils inside.
 Common coil numbers are between 50 – 200; the more springs inside mean more cost, but this isn’t the only way to measure firmness.
 Wire thickness, if stated in the product description is a handy way to measure firmness level.
 A lower gauge means thicker wire, which is stronger and therefore firmer.
 For best results look for one with 150+ coils and a gauge of 15.5 or lower.

 When it comes to price, over innerspring and foam, the organic crib mattress is usually the most expensive, however there is good reason for the higher price.
 These are the healthiest available as the 100% organic material (usually cotton) eliminates potentially harmful chemicals and allergens.
-Of the many different materials used in foam versions, some can potentially be harmful to your child, especially if they are prone to allergies.
+Of the many different materials used in foam mattresses, some can potentially be harmful to your child, especially if they are prone to allergies.
 Considering your child will be in close contact with the surface of the mattress and its contents on a daily basis for some years, it’s important to consider the potential long term hazards of using traditional polyurethane types instead of the healthier organic mattress.

 Top 5 Comparison Table